docdawning/ml1610-blaster/README.md

 <BR />
 <h1>Known Issues</h1>
 <ul>
   <li>Does not work on macOS Catalina (10.15).
-Suspect the root issue is the dropping of 32bit support</li>
+Suspect the root issue is the dropping of 32bit support.
+You can use it indirectly if you have an older Mac and you enable Printer Sharing on it.</li>
   <li>As mentioned in the installion steps, the mpkg installer reports that it fails, this is expected and fine, unless using it on Catalina</li>
 </ul>